“Why? What did I do wrong?” asked James as I, a frustrated new catechist, banished him to the hall for bad behavior.

 Daniel Abben has experience as a catechist and director of faith formation.
 Currently, he works in catechetical publishing and is a graduate student in Chicago.

-This article was written by the Catechist Staff and appeared in Catechist magazine, August 2010.
+This article was originally published in Catechist magazine, August 2010.